Tumor CytoGenomics

 The technologies we offer are integral diagnostic and prognostic tools in hematological malignancies and oncology and include a full range of services for clinicians and researchers within the Mount Sinai Health System.

 We are a major collaborator in international, multicenter clinical trials such as Childhood Oncology Group and Alliance for Clinical Trials in Oncology.
-Most notably, we are the core Laboratory for the International Myeloproliferative Neoplasms Research Clinical Consortium.
+Most notably, we are the core Laboratory for the International Myeloproliferative Neoplasms Research Clinical Consortium, funded by NIH.
 Our laboratory is accredited by the New York State Department of Health and College of American Pathologists.

 Our clinical services involve techniques that identify cancer cells that gain multiple types of chromosomal aberrations during tumor progression, including rearrangements, deletions, and duplications.
 Besides gain or loss of chromosomes, chromosomal rearrangements include a hybrid gene which is formed by fusing portions of two different genes at the chromosomal breakpoints of two or more chromosomes; we can detect these rearrangements using the FISH technique.
 Sometimes, we see the same hybrid gene in multiple types of cancers, indicating that such genes might initiate malignant progression in a variety of tissues.